-Why do we need these solutions?
+Why we need these solutions

 Somerset and SPONGE2020

 Our aim on this project is adaptation for Climate Change in Somerset to demonstrate how SuDS and surface water management measures can be implemented to deliver long-term sustainable water management.
-The project presents a great opportunity to develop and demonstrate the design of attractive public open spaces and the development of social cohesion to improve the quality of life and create better communities, using green space to store runoff, creating attractive areas for social and recreational activities, etc.
+The project presents a great opportunity to develop and demonstrate the design of attractive public open spaces and the development of social cohesion to improve the quality of life and create better communities, using green space to store runoff, creating attractive areas for social and recreational activities.

-What is Interreg 2 Seas?
+Interreg 2 Seas

 Involving local stakeholders in co-creation and implementing innovative climate adaptation measures is new terrain for local (water) authorities.
 The group consists of partners with experience in alternative adaptation techniques, stakeholder mobilisation and co-creation of public interventions.
-By putting these capacities together in cross-border cooperation we create the opportunity to develop, pilot and demonstrate participative climate adaptation actions to increase the adaptation capacity of our partner cities and other densely built territories.
+By putting these capacities together in cross-border co-operation we create the opportunity to develop, pilot and demonstrate participative climate adaptation actions to increase the adaptation capacity of our partner cities and other densely built territories.